Last Updated on October 15, 2022 by Natalie Rabinowitz

 - Leave a copy of your information at home and with a travel companion.

-- Write your name and contact info on the inside and outside of luggage as tags can get torn off.
+- Write your name and contact info on the inside and outside of the luggage, as tags can get torn off.

 - Pack a lightweight, zippered collapsible bag for an extra bag to check or carry on the plane with all your souvenirs.